 How to Clean an Iron with Mineral Deposits

-So here’s how to clean an iron with mineral deposits if you’ve had this problem happen to your iron too.
+So here’s how to clean an iron with mineral deposits if you’ve had this problem happen to your iron and they just aren’t coming off with gentle cleaning.

-First, get a little bowl of white vinegar and some cotton swabs.
+First, get a little bowl of distilled white vinegar and some cotton swabs.

 Dip your cotton swap into the vinegar and use it to clean out each little hole on the bottom of your iron.
 The vinegar will dissolve the mineral deposits and remove them, even the really crusted on ones.
 I was so shocked to see that black and brown gunk that was coming out of those little holes!
 When you look at your iron normally, it appears as though the mineral deposits are all kind of white-ish, but you’ll see that there are actually a lot of darker minerals and dirt in there too and that’s what leads to dirty looking clothes after ironing.
 Anyway, it was gross and I was glad to see how well this cleaning process was working!

 My other iron had a couple of scorch marks on it that had been there for about as long as I can remember.
-Scorch marks aren’t necessarily an issue if they don’t come off on the fabrics that you’re ironing, but it’s a good idea to try to clean as much of them off as possible, just in case, so here’s a really easy way to do it.
+Scorch marks aren’t necessarily an issue if they don’t come off on the fabrics that you’re ironing or cause any staining, but it’s a good idea to try to clean as much of them off as possible, just in case, so here’s a really easy way to do it.
+Here’s what I do to clean the bottom of an iron.

 Allow your iron to cool completely.
-Take a cotton makeup removing pad or a cotton ball and dampen it with nail polish remover.
-Swipe the nail polish remover over the scorch marks and watch them disappear!
+Take a cotton makeup removing pad or a cotton ball and dampen it with acetone nail polish remover.
+Swipe the polish remover over the scorch marks and watch them disappear!
+It’s amazing how easy it can be to clean the bottom of an iron, even one that looks completely ruined with this trick.

 For lighter, newer scorch marks, this actually works pretty much instantly.
 For more severe scorch marks, you may end up not being able to completely remove the mark, but you can remove the worst of it.
 What you’re really aiming to do is to remove any of the dark scorchy-ness that’s at risk of coming off while you’re ironing and getting on your fabric.

-If your iron happens to have a plain metal plate, feel free to also use an abrasive scrubbing pad to try to get as much of the scorch mark off as possible.
-If your iron’s plate has any kind of non-stick coating on it though, stay away from the abrasives and just stick to the nail polish remover.
+If your iron happens to have a plain metal plate, feel free to also use an abrasive scouring pad and try to get as much of the scorch mark off as possible.
+If your iron’s plate has any kind of non-stick coating on it though, it’s stay away from the abrasives and just stick to the nail polish remover to clean an iron’s soleplate and avoid any scratches.

-Do you have any other neat tricks to clean an iron that I missed?
+Do you have any other neat tricks to for how clean an iron that I missed?
 Don’t forget to pin these tips to Pinterest so you have them if you ever need them!

 MORE IDEAS LIKE THIS!